 Golf clubs

-You must make reservations to bring golf clubs on the train; you can do so on the app, website, phone, or staffed stations.
-For more information, check out Amtrak’s golf policy.
+You must make reservations to bring golf clubs on the train; you can do so on the app, website, phone, or at staffed stations.
+For more information, please refer to Amtrak’s golf policy.

 Luggage